 The Cailleach

-The Cailleach, the Celtic crone goddess of storms and winter, wears a hood in many visual interpretations.
+The Cailleach, the Celtic crone goddess of storms and winter, wears a hood in visual interpretations.
 I imagine her surrounded, beneath her cloak, by cool and crisp vapor, more like that from an autumn evening than anything frightening.
-When I was isolating during the pandemic, I was trying to make drawings like I used… Continue reading The Cailleach
+When I was isolating during the pandemic, I was trying to make drawings like I used to.… Continue reading The Cailleach

 Dumb Supper

 The veil is thin, October, and I am surrounded by mist.
 I can sometimes feel droplets, the atmosphere is cool and blurry.
 My awareness vacillates, I can be here or somewhere else.
 Susanna’s death, now years ago, pushed me toward an edge which became my home.
 Life/death, death/life, this blurry line is home.
-This is… Continue reading Dumb Supper
+My… Continue reading Dumb Supper

 Two Weeks Past Imbolc